 Our research spans a range of theoretical perspectives, and this is reflected in past and current projects.
 IKON research has been published in a wide variety of books and journals, including Organization Science, Organization Studies, Journal of Management Studies, British Journal of Management, Human Resource Management Journal, Management Learning, International Studies of Management and Organization and Research Policy.

 The IKON network (Directors, Professor Jacky Swan and Professor Davide Nicolini) is centred on Warwick Business School in the UK, but IKON has links to a number of other individuals and institutions in the UK and internationally, including Professor Harry Scarbrough (Cass), Professo Jeanne Mengis (Univerity of Lugano), Professor Maxine Robertson (Queen Mary University of London), Professor Mike Bresnen (Manchester) and Professor Sue Newell (University of Warwick).

 IKON's work includes support for policy and practitioner groups through various forms of engagement, including:

-- the development and management of the Knowledge and Innovation Network (KIN) whose membership comprises a number of leading organizations from private and public sectors including PwC, Severn Trent Water, Macmillan Cancer Support and Norton Rose Fulbright.
+- The development and management of the Knowledge and Innovation Network (KIN) whose membership comprises a number of leading organizations from private and public sectors including AWE, Severn Trent Water, British Council, Macmillan Cancer Support and Norton Rose Fulbright.